sharmine-s/sql-databases/joins/02_test_driving_repository_class_with_join.md

 You've previously learned how to test-drive a method `find` that retrieves a single record, and return a model object.

-To select an artist and all the corresponding albums, which could use code like this:
+To select an artist and all the corresponding albums, we could write the following code:

 ```ruby
 artist_repository = ArtistRepository.new